canan777/canan777/README.md

 💯 I write Erasmus project.
 With Erasmus projects, I enable my fellow teachers and students to learn English and carry out a project.
 I develop their creativity.
 With Erasmus project, I have been on a job shadowing visit to Finland.

+👌I have been the founder of more than thirty eTwininng projects working with foreign countries.
+I have won numerous European quality labels for my school in these international projects.

+👀 I'm a determined, hardworking person who does not leave the table without finishing what I have started.
+I 'm entrepreneurial.
+I'm innovalite and creative.
+I'm a good team leader.

 ♕ Stay tuned to see my projects and learn more about me😉